ddeliopoulos/CSC496-Team-Cloud-Project-DA/README.md

 # Installation and Deployment of Webserver/MySQL Form Fill Out Using OpenStack/CloudLab

-Group 8 Members: Dimitra Deliopoulos, Desislava Atanasova
+Group-8_Members: Dimitra Deliopoulos, Desislava Atanasova

 ## Project Description
 Accessible SQL form that can be filled out and submitted.
 The data is held in the backend SQL server that is already implemented.